edfong/npl/README.md

 # npl
-Python3 code for Bayesian Nonparametric Learning.
+Python3 code for Bayesian Nonparametric Learning with a Dirichlet process prior.

 Fong, E., Lyddon, S. and Holmes, C. **Scalable Nonparametric Sampling from Multimodal Posteriors with the Posterior Bootstrap.** In *Proceedings of the Thirty-sixth International Conference on Machine Learning (ICML) 2019.* https://arxiv.org/abs/1902.03175